ubco-db/EmbedDB/Benchmarking/2023-06-09/README.md

 ## Details

-The above parameters created 135 tests which were run 3 times each and had thier averages calculated.
+The above parameters created 135 tests which were run 3 times each and had their averages calculated.

 Each test inserted 100,000 records into the database, including a spline index on the keys and a 8 byte bitmap index on the values.
 Key size was artificially increased when necessary by padding with 0's.
 Variable data was not inserted with every record, but instead had a chance (1 in $\frac{vardataSize}{10}$) of being inserted with a record such that there would be ~1 MB of variable data total.